awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Migrating.md

    + arn:aws:s3:::*your\-s3\-bucket*
    + arn:aws:s3:::*your\-s3\-bucket*/\*

-   For more information on creating an IAM policy for Aurora PostgreSQL, see [Creating and Using an IAM Policy for IAM Database Access](UsingWithRDS.IAMDBAuth.IAMPolicy.md)\.
-See also [Tutorial: Create and Attach Your First Customer Managed Policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_managed-policies.html) in the *IAM User Guide*\.
+   For more information on creating an IAM policy for Aurora PostgreSQL, see [Creating and using an IAM policy for IAM database access](UsingWithRDS.IAMDBAuth.IAMPolicy.md)\.
+See also [Tutorial: Create and attach your first customer managed policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_managed-policies.html) in the *IAM User Guide*\.

    The following AWS CLI command creates an IAM policy named `rds-s3-import-policy` with these options\.
 It grants access to a bucket named `your-s3-bucket`\.
 **Note**